fhmwg/current-tags/stage2-essentials.md

 | `rdf`         | `http://www.w3.org/1999/02/22-rdf-syntax-ns#`              |
 | `stArea`      | `http://ns.adobe.com/xmp/sTypeArea#`                       |

 Exiftool provides handles that provide a flattened name and a family group.
 In addition to the -G option that shows which technology the metadata is using (EXIF, IPTC/IIM, XMP), the -G0:1 option provides a second family group in addition to the technology group which may be helpful in verifying the metadata written.
 The IPTC group that is the IIM data does not have a second group.
 EXIF has GPS and IFD0.
 XMP has XMP-iptcCore, XMP-iptcExt, XMP-dc, XMP-mwg-rs, and XMP-photoshop.
-This more detailed documentation also provides the exiftool Family Group 1 tag along with the technology family group.
-For example usingh the  -G0:1 option would include both groups in the output as XMP:XMP-dc.
+This more detailed documentation also provides the exiftool Family Group 1 tag that indicates the XMP namespace along with the technology family group.
+For example using the -G0:1 option and looking at the XMP title property, would include both groups in the output as XMP:XMP-dc.

 ## 2.1.
 Title   <a name="2.1"></a>